Age-Related Memory Loss

 Preventing memory loss and cognitive decline

-The same practices that contribute to healthy aging and physical vitality also contribute toa healthy memory.
+The same practices that contribute to healthy aging and physical vitality also contribute to a healthy memory.
+So, by taking steps early to prevent cognitive decline, you’ll also be improving all other aspects of your life as well.

 - Exercise regularly.
 Regular exercise boosts brain growth factors and encourages the development of new brain cells.
 Exercise also reduces the risk for disorders that lead to memory loss, such as diabetes and cardiovascular disease.
 Exercise also makes a huge difference in managing stress and alleviating anxiety and depression—all of which leads to a healthier brain.